List of W Idioms:

 water under the bridge: it’s not possible to change something that’s already happened.

-- I wish I hadn’t sold the watch my father gave me but it’s water under the bridge now.
+- I wish I hadn’t sold the watch my father gave me but now it’s water under the bridge.

 muddy the waters: to make things more complicated or confusing.